 Summary: Lighting flower beds in the landscape goes beyond installing a solar garden light.
-Flower bed design may provide lots of yard landscaping ideas for flowers but lighting a flower bed has unique needs and requires the use of special outdoor landscape lighting fixtures.
+Flower bed design may provide lots of yard landscaping ideas for flowers, but lighting a flower bed has unique needs and requires the use of special outdoor landscape lighting fixtures.
 Read to find out how to put lighting in your flower bed.

-We would like to use solar landscaping lights instead of low-voltage lighting since some of the raise beds are scattered around our backyard and would not need to dig up the lawn.
+We would like to use solar landscaping lights instead of low-voltage lighting since some of the raised beds are scattered around our backyard, and we would not need to dig up the lawn.

-Answer: Suzanne, lighting steps and flower beds can create some very dramatic nighttime lighting and flower displays, but you will need to take a few things into consideration when installing flower bed lights.
+Answer: Suzanne, lighting steps and flower beds can create some very dramatic nighttime lighting and flower displays, but you will need to consider a few things when installing flower bed lights.

 Spots Shining Up

 Depending on their size and shape, beds of flowers can utilize outdoor lights in several ways.
 As the flowers are frequently viewed from close up, floodlights or spotlights shining up from the well-drained soil are not very practical for path lights.

 A mushroom pathway, fence lighting, concrete patio lighting, or flower garden light are the most frequently used for outdoor lights.
 It throws a pool of light downward away from the eyes.

 It often can be strategically located to spill light onto a nearby garden path, terrace, or series of steps creating a beautiful lighting landscape.

 Since these reflectors are relatively close to the flowers, use a soft yard light to avoid harshness with this type of outdoor light.

 Flower shield lights also can be used to advantage to view a flower bed from one edging only.
 Use individual flower lights to highlight single plants, shrubs, or a tree with this lighting outdoors.